RMIT University Student Union: Leadership

+Student Union Council

 Student media

 The RMIT Student Union funds the student-run magazine Catalyst & student television on-campus production studios RMITV.
 It continues to have strong ties with SYN radio station located within RMIT, however there is no formal or funding relationship between the separate organisations.

 Catalyst Magazine was first published in 1944, the same year the Student Union was established.
 It is one of two official student magazines and news sources on RMIT campus.